-(2) Because General RONA Bonuses are calculated based on actual base salary received during the fiscal year, the reductions in base salary in the first quarter of fiscal year 2021 as a result of actions taken in response to COVID-19 had an impact on General RONA bonus payouts.
+(1) Because General RONA Bonuses are calculated based on actual base salary received during the fiscal year the mid-year increases in salary for Mr. Leombruno and Ms. Parmentier had an impact on General RONA bonus payouts.

 The Committee pre-determines the performance measures applicable to each element by analyzing our annual goals and objectives for each performance measure and, for Target Incentive Bonuses, Mercer's annual review.
 The Committee directly and materially links annual cash incentive compensation to performance that drives and supports The Win Strategy.